OpticonOSEDevelopment/opn2500_opn6000_sdk/README.md

 The prerequisites for using this SDK are:
 - Latest SDK files from this repository
-- SEGGER Embedded Studio for ARM (download from here: https://www.segger.com/downloads/embedded-studio/)
+- `SEGGER Embedded Studio for ARM` can download from here: [Segger IDE](https://www.segger.com/downloads/embedded-studio/)
-- Appload firmware upload application for Windows (https://www.opticon.com/support/Appload/Appload%20Setup.exe)
+- `Appload` firmware upload application for Windows [Appload](https://www.opticon.com/support/Appload/Appload%20Setup.exe)

-- Opticon USB Drivers (download from here: https://www.opticon.com/support/Drivers/USB%20Drivers%20Installer.exe)
+- Opticon USB Drivers can download from here: [USB Drivers Installer](https://www.opticon.com/support/Drivers/USB%20Drivers%20Installer.exe)

-The SEGGER Embedded studio can be licensed for free when using devices with a Nordic CPU like the OPN-6000 / OPN-2500 For more inf see: https://wiki.segger.com/Get_a_License_for_Nordic_Semiconductor_Devices It can be useful to attach a nRF52 DK board to you PC, see the license is automatically recognized, although not it's not necessary to build applications
+The SEGGER Embedded studio can be licensed for free when using devices with a Nordic CPU like the OPN-6000 / OPN-2500 For more info see: [Get License for Nordic Semiconductor Devices](https://wiki.segger.com/Get_a_License_for_Nordic_Semiconductor_Devices)
+It can be useful to attach a nRF52 DK board to you PC, see the license is automatically recognized, although not it's not necessary to build applications

 # Getting started